jukent/OOAD5448_P2.2/README.md

 ## How to Run

 To run the game, execute `Main.java` within the project.
-The terminal will then prompt you to press 'Enter' to begin the game, and continuosly to begin the next turn.
+The terminal will then prompt you to press 'Enter' to begin the game.

 ## Results